atsushieno/aap-juce/README.md

 Their API is stable-ish, while AAP API is not.
 So if anyone wants to get audio plugins portable without fear of API breakage, JUCE can be your good friend.

+Note that JUCE plugins are usually designed for desktop and not meant to be usable on mobiles.

 ## How to try it out?